Max Mazin Brodovka was a Spanish businessman of Russian origin, president of the Jewish Community of Madrid between 1961 and 1969.

-The Foundation promotes cultural, economic, scientific, educational, and social activities, with special emphasis on those related to Jewish culture, as well as the fostering and consolidation of relations between Spain, Israel, and Jewish communities throughout the world, through training programs, courses, seminars, conferences, exhibitions, etc.
+The Foundation promotes cultural, economic, scientific, educational and social activities, paying special attention to those related to Jewish culture, as well as to the strengthening and consolidation of relations between Spain, Israel and the Jewish communities of the rest of the world, through training programs, courses, seminars, conferences and exhibitions.

-Furthermore, the Foundation focuses on supporting initiatives focused on fighting anti-Semitism, racism, xenophobia and other forms of intolerance, as well as promoting, supporting, and disseminating the study, research, and teaching of the Holocaust.
+We focus on supporting initiatives aimed at combating anti-Semitism, racism, xenophobia and other forms of intolerance, as well as promoting, supporting and disseminating the study, research and teaching of the Holocaust.

-The Max Mazin Foundation is strictly family-run.
-Its board of directors is composed of Max’s four children, Dafna, Daniel, Ariel, and Miguel Mazin, and presided by his widow, Atara Mor Zilberstein.
+The Max Mazin Foundation is strictly family-based.
+Its Board of Trustees consists of his four children, Dafna, Daniel, Ariel and Miguel Mazin Mor, and is chaired by his widow, Atara Mor Zilberstein.

 Our commitment to education, talent and solidarity

 Max Mazin Foundation in the program Cámara Abierta 2.0 of TVE